cilium/cilium/Documentation/configuration/metrics.rst

 Cilium as a Kubernetes pod
 ==========================
-The Cilium `Prometheus reference configuration <https://github.com/cilium/cilium/blob/master/examples/kubernetes/addons/prometheus/prometheus.yaml>`_ configures jobs that automatically collect pod metrics marked with the appropriate two labels.
+The Cilium Prometheus reference configuration configures jobs that automatically collect pod metrics marked with the appropriate two labels can be found in :git-tree:`examples/kubernetes/addons/prometheus/prometheus.yaml`

 Your Cilium spec will need these annotations: